xarray-contrib/flox/docs/source/implementation.md

 ### Example : spatial grouping

 Spatial groupings are particularly interesting for the `"cohorts"` strategy.
 Consider the problem of computing county-level aggregated statistics ([example blog post](https://xarray.dev/blog/flox)).
-There are ~3100 groups (counties), and there are ~2300 chunks of size (350, 350) in (lat, lon).
+There are ~3100 groups (counties), each marked by a different color.
+There are ~2300 chunks of size (350, 350) in (lat, lon).
 Many groups are contained to a small number of chunks: see left panel where the grid lines mark chunk boundaries.

 ![cohorts-schematic](/../diagrams/nwm-cohorts.png)

 This seems like a good fit for `'cohorts'`: to get the answer for a county in the Northwest US, we needn't look at values for the southwest US.
+How do we decide that automatically for the user?

 (method-heuristics)=